Feedback linearisation of mechanical systems using data-driven models: Introduction

-In this paper, a novel and effective approach towards feedback linearisation is presented.
-The first novelty is that the models that we exploit are obtained by exclusively processing IO data, thus having the advantage that complex systems can be represented without addressing first-principle methods.
-Furthermore, the linearising controller exploits model predictive control (MPC), that is robust to model uncertainty and imperfect state information.
-The focus of this work is on nonlinear mechanical systems.
-Many of such systems, albeit in an implicit form, can be modelled as LTI systems with a negative feedback path containing static nonlinearities \cite{noel3}, as illustrated in Fig. \ref{fig:underlying}.
-Consider, for instance, the mass-spring-damper system with a cubic spring nonlinearity
+In this paper, we propose a novel and effective approach that allows for feedback linearisation exploiting data-driven models.
+The linearising controller uses a model-based reference tracking framework, designed such that it is robust to model uncertainty and imperfect state information. {We stress that our approach merely linearises input-output dynamics of nonlinear systems, it does not act as the outer-loop controller.
+Just like classical feedback linearisation, it is intended to let engineers apply their favourite linear control solution to a problem that was originally nonlinear.} {The specific focus of this work is on mechanical systems, which often exhibit nonlinear behaviours including harmonics and frequency-energy dependence.
+These phenomena can only be captured by a model class that contains a feedback path \cite{schoukens2017identification}.
+It is for this reasons that nonlinear mechanical systems are often modelled as LTI systems with a negative feedback path containing static nonlinearities, see, e.g., \cite{noel3,shakib2022computationally,schoukens2018linear}.
+A block scheme representation of this model class is illustrated in Fig. \ref{fig:underlying}.} Consider, for instance, the mass-spring-damper system with a cubic spring nonlinearity

 where the output $y(t)$ is the displacement of the mass $m$, and the input $u(t)$ is a force exiting the mass.
 Moreover, $c_l$ and $k_l$ are the linear damping and stiffness constants, respectively; $k_c$ is the cubic spring coefficient and the over-dot indicates a derivative with respect to the time variable $t$.
 The dynamics can easily be rewritten to obey the structure of Fig. \ref{fig:underlying}, as